turingschool/community_content/README.markdown

 presentation.
 Topics should fit into one of the themes below.
 Each week there may only be *one* talk per theme, but not all themes will be used.

-* Ruby architecture (patterns, approaches, etc)
+* Ruby Architecture (patterns, approaches, etc)
-* JavaScript architecture (patterns, approaches, etc)
+* JavaScript Architecture (patterns, approaches, etc)
-* General software methodologies / techniques
+* General Software Methodologies / Techniques
-* Software testing
+* Software Testing
-* Historical or present-day people in Computer Science
+* Historical or Present-day People in Computer Science
 * Design / User Experience
 * Computer Hardware
-* Software libraries (Ruby, JavaScript, etc)
+* Software Libraries (Ruby, JavaScript, etc)

 ## Schedule